stepci/stepci/README.md

 - **Language-agnostic**.
 Configure easily using YAML, JSON or JavaScript
 - **REST, GraphQL, gRPC, tRPC, SOAP**.
 Test different API types in one workflow
 - **Self-hosted**.
-Test services on your network, locally or with CI/CD
+Test services on your network, locally and CI/CD
 - **Integrated**.
 Play nicely with others

 [→ **Read the Docs**](https://docs.stepci.com)